AaltoSciComp/scicomp-docs/training/scip/kickstart-2022-summer.rst

     - 15:??--??: Individual help time in Zoom (links sent to registered participants)
     - Material: :doc:`/triton/tut/connecting`

+  - Preparation for day 2:

+    Remember to read/watch the "shell crash course" (see "Preparation" below) if you are not yet confident with the command line.
+This will be useful for tomorrow.

 * **Day #2 (Thu 9.jun):** Basic use of a cluster *(Richard Darst, Simo Tuomisto)*